 Note* A brief note on the antithesis of what I will present in this post.
 What is called redaction theology, and particularly the documentary method of interpreting the Torah, has done immense damage to how many might perceive the Torah today.
-This method says that the Torah has numerous authors, rather than one, and much later dates of authorship after Israel entered the land.
+This method says that the Torah has numerous authors, rather than one -Moses-, and much later dates of authorship after Israel entered the land.
 The case I present here holds to the belief that Moses was the only author of the Torah, and what seems to be added by another author (only Deuteronomy 35) was added for simple and helpful context regarding Moses death and the transition to Joshua’s book.
 With exception to Deuteronomy 35, the Torah was very obviously authored by Moses himself during the time before Israel crossed the Jordan.
 The case for this, though I will not take the time to argue the theological parameters in detail here, is very strong and I encourage the reader to simply have common sense at the personal information given within the Torah, information that only Moses could have been privy to.

 The Meaning of Torah

 Let us begin by unpacking the simple terminology of Torah.